User Manual of Norwii Presenter for macOS

 The digital laser tab has 3 functions that can be set, as shown in Figure 10.
 The function switch is used to turn the digital laser mode on and off.
 The following two progress bars are used to adjust the size and color of the digital laser dots.
 If you enlarge this dot to a certain degree, it will become a circle.

-When using the spotlight function, the default spotlight aperture will appear on the screen.
-The content in the aperture is displayed at normal brightness, and the brightness of the content outside the aperture will be reduced to achieve the purpose of highlighting the content in the spotlight.
+When using the highlight function, the default highlight aperture will appear on the screen.
+The content in the aperture is displayed at normal brightness, and the brightness of the content outside the aperture will be reduced to achieve the purpose of highlighting the content in the highlight.

 The function switch of this tab is used to turn this mode on and off.
 The following two progress bars can adjust the size of the aperture and the contrast between the inside and outside of the aperture, as shown in Figure 11: